The Pandemic Purge, Take Your Space Back.

 the Earth is intended to have spaces no man is allowed to pilfer without consequence.
 These are the lungs of the Earth where Mother Trees live and when her children are disrespected, we will pay for our insolence.
 Deforestation has lead to outbreaks that would ordinarily be contained in its environment.

 In our own yards the same affect is true.
 When we spread non native plants, tree and grass, douse it in chemical solutions to keep it green and use drinking water to feed the addiction of non native species, what might be the consequences?
 In Austin, it is algal blooms, erosion issues, water shortages, toxic lakes, invasive species, air pollution and so much more.
 But you can help, and it’s time to take our yards back.

-Now that the ice storm has wiped out some of your inventory anyway, there’s no better time to Start with a “choose and purge” session.
+Now that the ice storm has wiped out some of our inventory anyway, there’s no better time to start with a “choose and purge” session.
 Mark the plants and trees you plan to keep or get rid of depending on the amount and size of your space.
-Reduce the clutter and oversized plants to see the bigger picture.
+Reduce the clutter of oversized plants to see the bigger picture.

-Rather you choose modern Hill Country Design, English Garden or a Contemporary Xeriscape, you will want to be intentional with the selection of materials you choose to work with.
-Here is another area that requires some homework.
-Go online and watch several sources on how to create a dry river bed, how to build a patio, concrete, digging plants and trees and even irrigation so you have enough information to spot a liar.
-Then, much like dating, you’ll kiss some frogs, so when you’re bidding be sure you have an apples to apples concept to work from and stick to the plan unless you find a better solution you’re confident about, then research that one too.
+Rather you choose a modern Hill Country Design, English Garden or a Contemporary Xeriscape, you will want to be intentional with the selection of materials you choose to work with.
+Go online and watch and read several sources on how to create a dry river bed, how to build a patio, how to pour concrete, digging plants and trees and even irrigation so you have enough information to spot a liar.
+Then, much like dating, you’ll kiss some frogs.
+Be patient when bidding and be sure you have an apples to apples concept to work from and stick to the plan unless you find a better solution you’re confident about, then research that one too.

 before and after…simple sketches can start the conversation